By Abu Amina Elias

 Muhammad ibn Hatib reported: The Messenger of Allah, peace and blessings be upon him, said:

 The difference between an unlawful and lawful marriage is the beating of drums and the raising of voices.

 Based upon this evidence, it is said that a marriage conducted in secret is invalid and annulled, even if it has two credible witnesses and permission from a guardian.

 نِكَاحُ السِّرِّ بَاطِلٌ؛ لِأَنَّ أَحْمَدَ قَالَ إذَا تَزَوَّجَ بِوَلِيٍّ وَشَاهِدَيْنِ لَا حَتَّى يُعْلِنَهُ

 A secret marriage is invalid, as Ahmad said: If he is married with a guardian’s permission and two witnesses, it is not so until it is announced publicly.

 Source: al-Mughnī 7/83

-Some scholars said that a secret marriage is valid, meaning it is in legal effect and cannot be annulled, even though it is disapproved to do so.
+This was also the opinion of Imam Malik.
+However, most scholars said that a secret marriage is valid if it meets the condition of two credible witnesses and a guardian.
+It is in legal effect and will not be annulled, although it is disapproved to do so.

 Ibn Qudamah writes: